ahmet/awesome-web3/README.md

 - [Euler](https://www.euler.finance/) - Euler is non-custodial protocol on Ethereum that allows users to lend and borrow almost any crypto asset.
 - [Unitas](https://unitas.foundation/) - Unitas Protocol enables financial sovereignty by granting people the right to choose their units of account while transacting with each other.
 - [Sablier](https://sablier.finance/) - Sablier is money streaming protocol that aims to be used for streaming payments and achieve near real-time transactions.
+- [Ocean Protocol](https://oceanprotocol.com/) - Ocean protocol aims to allow businesses and individuals to exchange and monetize data and data-based services.

 ### JavaScript